Georgia’s Foreign Trade Up 21.9% in January-April 2023

-Georgia’s foreign trade increased by 21.9% in January-April 2023, compared to the corresponding period of the previous year, totaling USD 6.5 billion, according to the express data released by the National Statistics Office (Geostat) on May 15.
+On May 19, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-April 2023, Georgia’s foreign trade increased by 21.9% compared to the corresponding period of the previous year, totaling $6.5 billion in value.

 Also Read: